smucclaw/crlp/README.md

 The extension uses a VSCode webview to render L4 rules as ladder diagrams, displaying them in a panel next to the editor.
 This setup enables the extension to update the visualisation dynamically, reflecting any changes made to the rules in real time.

 The ladder diagrams are powered by an npm library developed by Jules and Zeming, available [here](https://github.com/JuliaPoo/ladder-diagram).
-For integration within the extension, this library has been bundled using esbuild.
-To update the bundled file in the future, run:
+For use in this extension, the library is bundled using esbuild to generate a standalone JavaScript file.
+To update the bundled file in the future, you can run:

 ```bash
 npx esbuild node_modules/ladder-diagram/js/ladder.js --bundle --format=iife --global-name=LadderDiagram --outfile=media/ladder-diagram.min.js
 ```

-The bundled file `ladder-diagram.min.js` will be located in the `media` folder.
-Direct imports of the ladder diagram library are not currently supported, so it is bundled with esbuild.
+This produces a file named `ladder-diagram.min.js`, located in the `media` folder, which is referenced by the extension.

 ### L4 Rule Parsing